Zyryanov manor house

 Zyryanov manor house is located in the historical center of Kamensk-Uralsky, Sverdlovsk oblast.

-The building was granted the status of regional significance on the 28th of December 2001 (the Sverdlovsk oblast Government Decree No. 859).
+The building was granted the status of regional significance on 28 December 2001 (the Sverdlovsk oblast Government Decree No. 859).
 The object number of cultural heritage of regional significance is 661720976380005.

 History

 The construction of the Kamensk manor has been dated at 1870.
 The owner of the mansion was one of the descendants of Peter Zyryanov.
 Zyryanov was descended from a trading dynasty, whose name was famous in the Ural region.
 The earliest mention of the name dates back to the 16th century.

 Peter Zyryanov held the post of burgomaster of the Yekaterinburg City Hall in 1765–1770.
 In 1767, he was elected as the head of the city.
 Most of the family was engaged in ore mining and commercial activities.

 Three buildings survived on the land until contemporary times: a residential house, a shop and a storage room.